nix-community/nur-packages-template/README.md

    * If you use cachix you should also add your cache's private key to travis' protected env variables
 4. Enable travis for your repo
+   * You can add a cron job in the repository settings on travis to keep your cachix cache fresh
 5. Change your travis and cachix names on the README template section and delete the rest
 6. [Add yourself to NUR](https://github.com/nix-community/NUR#how-to-add-your-own-repository)